 Of course, if she were able to be authentic with you, then you would be more able to respond in a way that was helpful to both of you.

 I like to use impromptu role-plays when coaching clients.
-People can be scared of doing this in advance, so I would usually say, “Can I be “M” the person you want to influence, and you be you “N””?
+People can be scared of doing this in advance, so I often say, “Can I be “M” the person you want to influence, and you be you “N””?
 Just say what you would really like to say to “M”, if you weren’t being polite and were being very direct.

 In practice, most people are far too “polite” and wrap up their demands or feelings so the “M”‘s can’t hear them.
 I coach people to express their feelings and demands very directly.
-They may sometimes choose not to go so far in practice, but being able to is empowering.
+They may sometimes choose not to go so far in practice, but being able to do so is empowering.

 I have noticed that role-play can be even more effective if we do this in reverse.
 So, I take the role of “N” my client and he or she takes the role of “M” the person “N” wants to influence.
-Because, I am not personally involved in the situation, I can be extremely direct and the client really hears what he or she wants to say and experiences how powerful it can be to be truly authentic.
-They may also learn a bit more about what it is like to be the person they want to influence.
+Because I am not personally involved in the situation, I can be extremely direct and the client really hears what he or she wants to say and experiences how powerful it can be to be truly authentic.
+They may also learn about what it is like to be the person they want to influence.